-I’m a Lecturer in Media and Cultural Studies at the University of Sussex in the UK.
-My interdisciplinary research focuses on the intersection between performativity, voice and the politics of recognition.
-I’m currently working on the proposal for my second academic book.
+I’m an Assistant Professor in Media and Cultural Studies at the University of Sussex in the UK.
+My interdisciplinary research focuses on the intersection between performativity, migration, voice and the politics of recognition.
+My second academic book is under contract with Amsterdam University Press within their Media, Culture and Communication in Migrant Societies series.

-In 23/24 I’m researching solidarity in Europe in light of the ongoing situation in Ukraine funded by a British Academy/Leverhulme Trust Small Research Grant.
-My book Refugee Voices: Performativity and the Struggle for Recognition is published by Routledge in March 2024.
-I'm also a Visiting Fellow at the Deutsche Zentrum für Integrations und Migrationsforschung (DeZIM) in Berlin and Collegium Civitas in Warsaw, and working on AHRC-funded Impact work in the UK with partners including the Imperial War Museum and Migration Museum.
+I’m currently researching solidarity in Europe in light of the ongoing situation in Ukraine funded by a British Academy/Leverhulme Trust Small Research Grant.
+My book Refugee Voices: Performativity and the Struggle for Recognition was published by Routledge in March 2024.
+I’ve also been a Visiting Fellow at the Deutsche Zentrum für Integrations und Migrationsforschung (DeZIM) in Berlin and Collegium Civitas in Warsaw, and am working on AHRC-funded Impact work in the UK with partners including the Imperial War Museum and Migration Museum.
+I’ve been published in peer-reviewed journals including Media War and Conflict, Journalism Studies, the International Communication Gazette and Pyschoanalysis, Culture and Society, and have presented at all of the major international communication conferences in the field.
+I have experience of developing courses and running degree programmes.

-Alongside academic work, I have written for publications including the New York Times, Harvard Nieman Lab, openDemocracy, frieze, Art Review, Paris Review Daily, Prospect, Smithsonian, and the Guardian, and have worked as an investigative researcher for Channel 4 (UK).
-I have also worked as a strategic communications consultant and copywriter for INGOs including the World Wildlife Fund and Amnesty International.
+Alongside academic work, I have extensive experience of writing for a public audience, having reported from over 19 countries, and written for at least 30 titles over two decades, including the New York Times, the Financial Times, the Times, Harvard Nieman Lab, openDemocracy, frieze, Art Review, Paris Review Daily, Prospect, Smithsonian, and the Guardian.
+I’ve also worked as an investigative researcher for Channel 4 (UK), as a communications consultant and researcher for INGOs including the World Wildlife Fund and Amnesty International, and as a copywriter for organisations including King’s College London, the British Council, and the Berlin nightclub Tresor.

 Writing